i2metaverse/i2m/docs/index.md

 This document will be used to outline the structure, vision/mission, and activities of the Intelligent Immersion in the Metaverse (I2M) ACM Chapter.

-The immediate goal is to officially establish IIM as an ACM Virtual Chapter.
+I2M is now an official ACM Virtual Chapter.
 - note that traditional ACM chapters are geographically based, but virtual chapters are based on a common interest or theme
-- we did not tie this to a SIG, as there is no one SIG that covers the intersecting areas
+- we did not tie this to a SIG, as there is no single SIG that covers the intersecting areas

 ## Table of Contents: